cityssm/node-faster-report-parser/README.md

 Useful when developing integrations between FASTER Web and other systems.

+_This project is completely unofficial and is in no way affiliated with or endorsed by FASTER Asset Solutions or Transit Technologies._

 ## Supported "Standard" FASTER Web Reports

 | #     | Report Name                          | CSV | XLSX |